icicleio/docs/docs/manual/writing-coroutines.md

 ```

+## Creating Coroutines
+A `Coroutine` instance can also be created in a few other different ways depending on your needs.

 ## Returning Values from Coroutines

 The `return` keyword cannot be used in generators to return a value (note this will be changing in PHP 7 and will be used in the future to return values from coroutines).
 However, `return` can be used without an expression to halt execution of the generator.
 The return value (fulfillment value) of a coroutine is the last value yielded from the coroutine (or fulfillment value of a yielded promise). `return` may be used anytime to halt execution of a coroutine and fulfill with the last yielded value.